 NOTE: If you connect internet during setup, you won’t be able to create local account on your Windows 10.
 To create local account on Windows 10, disconnect your network first.

-To continue Windows 10 configuration without internet, first disconnect internet and click on “I don’t have internet“.
+To continue Windows 10 configuration without internet, first disconnect internet and click on “I don’t have internet” in the bottom-left corner.

 You will see possible options you can do with internet, but click on “Continue with limited setup“.
 Otherwise, you won’t be able to create local account in the next step and Windows 10 will force you to login with Microsoft account.

 Next, you will be prompted to create password for your user account.
-Enter your password and click Next.
+Enter the password and click Next.
 Again, you will be prompted to re-enter your password, enter same password and click Next.

 After creating the password, Windows 10 will ask you to setup 3 security questions.
 Select 3 security questions of your choice and save your answers by clicking Next.